gianlucaperna/Retina/README.md

 If you specify instead **-p dynamic** you got the same as the static, but, in different **html** files for more responsive experience.

-In the last case, that is **-p interactive** you got a **.pickle** file that you will upload on a dedicate dashboard that you can found at this link: https://share.streamlit.io/gianlucapolito/retina-dashboard/main/dashboard.py
+In the last case, that is **-p interactive** you got a **.pickle** file that you will upload on a dedicate dashboard that you can found at this link: https://share.streamlit.io/gianlucapolito/retina-dashboard/main/dashboard.py .
-The last case is strongly suggested if you are interested in analyze you traffic in a really cool and responsive way.
+The last case is strongly suggested if you are interested in analyze your traffic in a really cool and responsive way.